shaadclt/Currency-Exchange-Rate-Forecasting/README.md

 # Currency Exchange Rate Forecasting

 This repository contains code and data for analyzing the USD - INR conversion rate over the years.
-The analysis includes data visualization, growth analysis, seasonal decomposition, and time series forecasting using SARIMA.
+The analysis includes data visualization, growth analysis, seasonal decomposition and time series forecasting using SARIMA.

 ## Prerequisites